 All three and four year olds in England are currently entitled to 15 hours of free early education and childcare each week for 38 weeks of the year.

-Two year old children in care, or have left care through special guardianship, adoption order or residence order are currently eligible for up to 15 hours free early education and childcare.
+Looked After Children of two years, or have left care through special guardianship, adoption order or residence order are currently eligible for up to 15 hours free early education and childcare.
 This can be accessed from a range of early year's settings, including nursery schools, nursery classes in schools and various other settings.
 Social Workers will be able to advise you of the current arrangements.

 A foster carer can apply for these funded places through the Families Information Service.

 When a child needs or joins a new school

 All children and young people have a statutory entitlement to full time education from the age of four years old.
 Find information concerning Primary or Secondary admissions, transferring schools or the County's Admissions Policy, here